 Wheelchair Accessible Bali

-If you travel often or have friends who travel often, the idea of going to Bali for vacation shouldn’t be a completely foreign one.
-Its beauty and affordability make wheelchair accessible Bali one of the world’s top tourist destinations.
+If you travel often or have friends who travel often, the idea of going to Bali for a holiday shouldn’t be a completely foreign one.
+Its beauty and affordability makes wheelchair accessible Bali one of the world’s top tourist destinations.

 Parts of Bali are wheelchair accessible while others aren’t so much.
 If you stick with areas that are more popular with tourists, you have a better chance of having wheelchair accessible things to do.
 It’s definitely doable to go to Bali with a wheelchair!
 You just need to plan well in order to have the least amount of hassle.